Can Grammarly Replace An Editor And Proofreader?

 It’s the quickest and easiest way to find the most obvious mistakes.

-That makes it a cost and time-saving option an editor could choose to use before getting down to a word-by-word edit.
+That makes it a cost- and time-saving option an editor could consider before proceeding to a word-by-word edit.

 Choose the best writing tool to help you